 23rd May 1795, Bridge Street, Westminster, London, England.

 Charles Barry was the son of Walter Edward Barry, a Stationer.

 Educated privately in Homerton and then at Aspley Guise.
 Then apprenticed to a Surveyor in Lambeth.

 1817: Death of Charles Barry’s father.
 He inherited money which allowed him to travel around Europe and the Middle East. his travels in Italy inspired him to become an architect.

-1824: Won a competition to design the Royal Manchester Institution for the Promotion of Literature, Science and the Art.
+1824: Barry won a competition to design the Royal Manchester Institution for the Promotion of Literature, Science and the Art.
 (Now forms part of Manchester Art gallery).

-1825: Began work on Buile House in Salford and also a number of churches in the Manchester area.
+1825: He began work on Buile House in Salford and also a number of churches in the Manchester area.
 He realised that the Church Commisoners preferred the gothic style so matched his work to that pattern.

 1826: Charles Barry designed St Peter’s Church, Brighton which is one of the first good examples of the Gothic Revival style in Britain.